Section 172 Statement

 Where existing employees become disabled, it is the Company’s policy wherever practical to provide continuing employment under normal terms and conditions, as well as provide training, career development and promotion wherever appropriate.

 The Company aims to maintain the highest standards of conduct with each of the regulatory bodies it engages with.
-It does not adopt aggressive policies aimed to maximise short-term returns, instead the directors support a principled and moral approach to doing business.
+The Directors support a principled and moral approach to doing business, which is embedded in the culture of the Company.
 We have several policies in place including our zero tolerance to unethical matters such as bribery and corruption, along with maintaining transparent and fair policies with each of our stakeholders.

-The company website details our compliance with the Modern Slavery legislation and provides information on our Gender Pay report.
+The Company website details its compliance with the Modern Slavery legislation and provides information on our Gender Pay report.